UNITED STATES – R&B singer Eric Benet stirred up a rap culture frenzy when he posted a meme stating:

 According to the The Healing Drum African Wisdom Teachings passed down to the Minianka villages of Fienso and Zangasso of present day Mali, “the musicians were healers, healers musicians.”
 Healer is practically synonymous to musician and vice versa.

 “From the Minianka perspective, it is inconceivable that the responsibilities for making music and restoring health should be separate, as they are in the West.” – Yaya Diallo

 Now ask yourself are our rappers healing our communities or lyrically destroying them?
 What synonyms comes to mind when you think of todays rappers?
 Healers definitely ain’t it.
-Perhaps more change is needed, while we appreciate and support those consistently working to change the negative musical narratives.
+Perhaps more change is needed in what we consider “entertainment”, while we appreciate and support those consistently working to change the negative musical narratives.

 What rappers Jae Millz and Fat Joe, may have missed is:

 If you do not understand white supremacy (racism) – what it is and how it works, everything else that you understand will only confuse you.” – Neely Fuller Jr.

 According to the racial study and scholarship of Mr. Neely Fuller Jr., white supremacy (racism) operates in all areas of people activity: economics, education, entertainment, labor, law, politics, religion, sex and war.
 Entertainment is an institutional branch of racial oppression and we must recognize how music is used as either productive instruments for Black liberation or muSICK to maintain our oppression and destruction.

 Mature adults recognize the power of the tongue.
 Our constant throw around quote, “speak it into existence,” radiates the consciousness of the masses.
 So let us be held responsible and accountable in our contributions to creation or destruction via what we speak as musical vibrations.
 If you desire rap success, you do not have to sell yourself, nor rhythmically sicken your community to accomplish those aims.
 Peep culture game from Hip Hop legend KRS – One.